spiffe/spiffe/standards/SPIFFE_Workload_API.md

 // There are currently no such parameters. message WITSVIDRequest {}

-// The WITSVIDResponse message carries WIT-SVIDs . message WITSVIDResponse {
+// The WITSVIDResponse message carries WIT-SVIDs. message WITSVIDResponse {
   // Required.
   // A list of WITSVID messages, each of which includes a single WIT-SVID and